CozyPlantlady/hangman-game/README.md

 Trying to add the number of wrong answers and correct answers correctly.
 - Ended up having a global variable for these and guessed letters, as well as game_on, that triggers the ending.

-### Not fixed

 When game is run on Heroku, the hangman-logo is not visible unless scrolled up.
 This is because there is a lot of text printed at once.
 Can be fixed by adjusting what is printed first.
+- Fix: First hangman picture removed for now.

+### Not fixed

 *For the replay-funtion, currently removed from final product:*
 - When replayed, game needs to fetch a new word, and clean up the list of the guessed letters.